Postgraduate Modules

 Theological Languages Requirement

-• Candidates who do not pass the above qualifying examination are required to attend and pass qualifying courses in at least two of the following: Hebrew, Greek, or Latin.
-In certain circumstances an advanced course in one theological language may be accepted in lieu of a second.
+• Candidates who do not pass the above qualifying examinations are required to attend and pass qualifying courses in the relevant theological languages.

 The language(s) requirement is a qualifying requirement, and does not form part of the final assessment.